unixorn/notes/Monitorama/2018/notes.md

 ## High level takeaways / action items

-- [] Start to outline onboarding system for new SREs
+- [ ] Start to outline onboarding system for new SREs
-- [] Build on-call simulator for new engineers
+- [ ] Build on-call simulator for new engineers, help learn the environmenty in low-stakes scenario with real-world situations
-- [] Think through achievable projects for new engineers
+- [ ] Think through achievable projects for new engineers
-- [] Starting building anything you're learning as soon as possible!
+- [ ] Starting building anything you're learning as soon as possible!
-- [] What problems do we really want to be solving?
-(Serverless, Monitoring/logging SaaS)
+- [ ] Think through how we can enable SlackBots to increase productivity

 ## Day 1